Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Data

 \radscheme{} is driven by per-column inputs from \climsim{}: temperature; tracers for specific humidity, cloud liquid, and cloud ice; solar insolation and the solar zenith angle's cosine; ozone, N$_2$O, and CH$_4$; shortwave/longwave albedos; surface pressure; and outgoing longwave radiation.
 Mid- and half-level pressures are reconstructed from the time-independent coefficients \texttt{hyam}/\texttt{hybm} and \texttt{hyai}/\texttt{hybi} provided by \climsim{}:

 with $P_0=\qty{1000}{\hecto\pascal}$, and $k$ representing the height level index.
 Cloud effective radii are computed as in ICON.

 This subtraction yields tendencies dominated by convective heating, which we aim to learn, with residual contributions from microphysics and turbulence.
 Explicitly separating convection from microphysics/turbulence would be ad hoc and arguably unphysical \cite{arakawa_cumulus_2004,arakawa_multiscale_2011,randall_breaking_2003}.
-Accordingly, in coupled runs we replaced only deep convection in ICON and keep its native vertical diffusion scheme active; once radiation was removed, we found no evidence of residual double-counting (e.g., anomalous diffusion signatures; not shown).
+Accordingly, in coupled runs we replaced only deep convection in ICON and keep its native vertical diffusion and microphysics scheme active; once radiation was removed, we found no evidence of residual double-counting (e.g., anomalous diffusion signatures; not shown).
 Furthermore, we set up \icon{} simulations without vertical diffusion and/or without microphysics schemes.
-These simulations diverged almost immediately.
+These simulations became numerically unstable almost immediately.
+We note, however, that because \climsim{} also includes non‑convective precipitation \cite{liu2023UnderstandingPrecipitation}, there is a possibility of double counting non‑convective rainfall within \icon{}.

 \Cref{fig:rterrtmgp_dTdt_distributions} in \Cref{sec:app:additional_figures} shows that removing radiative tendencies preserves the distributional shape across the column and yields a net convective heating (left) that balances the removed longwave cooling (middle), with shortwave heating as expected (right), consistent with the atmospheric energy budget.
 Overall, \climsimconv{} keeps assumptions minimal while acknowledging \climsim{}’s imperfections when training convective parameterizations.
-Learning from \climsimconv{} is therefore treated as a transfer-learning exercise that requires online validation.
+Learning from \climsimconv{} is therefore treated as a transfer-learning exercise between E3SM-MMF and \icon{}, which requires online validation.